zkrising/Tachi/docs/docs/tachi-server/documents/score.md

 	`scoreMeta` is for completely meta information
 	about the **PLAY** the user made, such as the mods and options they had on when playing.

+	A better name for `scoreMeta` would perhaps have been `playMeta`, since it is meta information about the play, not the score.

+	This is too late to change now, though.

 Since `scoreMeta`'s properties are entirely game-specific, they will be covered in more detail in the below section.